 Service of Summonses and Legal Documents

-As briefly summarised above, the Bailiff Section is responsible for serving summonses or legal documents and effecting the execution of court orders and judgments.
+The Bailiff Section is mainly responsible for serving summonses or legal documents and effecting the execution of court orders and judgments.

 Bailiffs and Bailiff’s Assistants also carry out judicial and extra-judicial services in co-operation with the judiciary authorities of jurisdictions outside Hong Kong in respect of legal proceedings and enforcement of judgments.